Chapel Hill, NC

 Atlanta, GA 30353-1175

-Additional payments methods are described by clicking on the Pay Dues tab.
+Additional payment methods are described by clicking on the Pay Dues tab.

 North Carolina Department of Transportation (NCDOT) will soon begin construction on Highway Project EB-4707A, which will include grading, paving, drainage, structural and traffic control improvements.

 Part of the Old Cooper Square common areas along Old Durham Road, Cooper Street and Standish Drive are needed for the additional Right of Way and Easements, necessary to complete the project.
 Certain portions of the property will be taken through the eminent domain process by the NCDOT, however the association will be reimbursed for the minor amount of common area that will be lost to the project.
 The affected units are 111, 1113, 115, 117, 119, 121, 123 and 125 Old Cooper Square.

 To view plans, maps and other documents associated with the project, look in the Highway Project EB-4707A section under the DOCUMENTS & FORMS tab.
 New documents will be added as they are received and updates will be sent to owners as they are received.

 WATER USAGE...the association continues to see increases in water usage and costs as a result of unnoticed leaky toilets and/or faucets inside owners' condos.
 It is imperative that residents instantly report water leaks to their landlord and that the owners make immediate repairs.
 Usually, such repairs are inexpensive to make, but left unchecked, wasted water and associated costs can have a significant negative affect on the association's finances.
 Currently, the association is investigating the costs of "sub-metering" all of the condos so that water and sewer costs are billed directly to each owner.
 The result would likely be a significant decrease in monthly dues.